prototypefund/Digital_Bargeld-docs/api-mint.rst

 Cryptographic primitives
 ------------------------

 All elliptic curve operations are on Curve25519.
 Public and private keys are thus 32 bytes, and signatures 64 bytes.
-For hashing (including HKDFs), Taler uses 512-bit hash codes (64 bytes).
+For hashing, including HKDFs, Taler uses 512-bit hash codes (64 bytes).

 .. sourcecode:: c